 “Thomas does not make eye contact.”

-Information should detail the support and interventions that have been tried, any potential signs and symptoms of ASD/ADHD and their impact, and an outline of how an ASD/ADHD assessment will benefit the individual.
+Information should detail the support and interventions that have been tried, any potential signs and symptoms of ASD/ADHD including their impact, and an outline of how an ASD/ADHD assessment will benefit the individual.

 What can be used as supporting evidence?